ropg/klipz/README.md

 * klipz will remove any beginning and ending carriage returns and linefeeds from your clippings.
 Because really, those are just annoying.
 If you don't want this, start with `klipz --leavecrlf`.

 * If you have the `EDITOR` environment variable set to your favorite editor, you can press 'e' on a clipping.

+* On MacOS, you can leave your cursor wherever you are typing, move the mouse pointer to the clips window and scroll with two fingers on trackpad to move the cursor.
+No need to click to bring the klipz window in focus.